|Last Quarterly Update:||1/9/2017|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry operate physical retail establishments that sell sell automobile parts, supplies, batteries, and lubricants.
-Major companies include Advance Auto Parts, AutoZone, O'Reilly Automotive, and The Pep Boys (all based in the US), as well as ATU Auto-Teile-Unger (Germany); AUTOBACS SEVEN and Yellow Hat (Japan); Halfords Group (UK); and Super Cheap Auto (Australia).
+Companies in this industry operate physical retail establishments that sell automobile parts, supplies, batteries, and lubricants.
+Major companies include Advance Auto Parts, AutoZone, O'Reilly Automotive, and The Pep Boys (all based in the US), as well as ATU Auto-Teile-Unger (Germany); AUTOBACS SEVEN and Yellow Hat (Japan); Halfords Group (UK); and Supercheap Auto (Australia).

 The global automotive industry is expected to experience healthy growth over the next several years, due largely to economic expansion in emerging markets.
-While the largest markets for auto parts retailers are the countries that have traditionally had the most automobiles, mature economies in North America and Europe will likely grow at a much slower pace.
+The global vehicle population of cars and light trucks is expected to grow 27% between 2015 and 2022, according to IHS Automotive, with the number of vehicles in operation in China rising 64% by 2018.
+China is the world's largest consumer of auto parts, followed by the US, Japan, and Germany, according to Global Insight.
+Mature economies in North America and Europe will likely grow but at a much slower pace than emerging markets.

-The US automobile parts retail industry includes about 40,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $45 billion and is expected to grow at a moderate rate in the next two years.
-Key growth drivers include the number of older cars on the road and the sale of service along with parts.
+The US automobile parts retail industry includes about 37,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $53 billion.
+The US automotive aftermarket is expected to grow at a compound annual growth rate of 3.4% through 2017, to an estimated $273.4 billion, according to the Automotive Aftermarket Suppliers Association (AASA).

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options